splunk/rba/docs/contributing/contributing-guidelines.md

 ### Fork the RBA GitHub

-- Fork the RBA GitHub page and be sure to submit pull requests to the **development branch only**.
+- Fork the RBA GitHub page, make your changes, and submit a pull requests.
-- Before submitting your pull request, merge `development` with your new branch and fix any conflicts.
 - Try to match the format of the existing documentation.
+    - We can assist you with this process.

 ### Create a local environment for testing